Nextomics/NextPolish2/README.md

 ### <a name="limit"></a>Limitations

 1. NextPolish2 can only correct the regions that are mapped by HiFi reads.
-For regions without HiFi reads mapping (usually cause by high error rate), NextPolish2 will output original bases, in this case, the results can be optimized by adjusting the mapping parameters.
+For regions without HiFi reads mapping (usually cause by high error rate), users can try to adjust mapping parameters.
+2. The performance of NextPolish2 relies heavily on the quality of short reads.
-2. NextPolish2 can only fix some structural misassemblies.
+3. NextPolish2 can only fix some structural misassemblies.

 ### <a name="benchmark"></a>Benchmarking